 ISO 13485:2016

-ISO 13485:2016 the long-anticipated revision of the standard used by medical device manufacturers worldwide has finally been published.
+ISO 13485:2016, the long-anticipated revision of the standard used by medical device manufacturers worldwide, has finally been published.
 The standard is now based on ISO 9001:2008.

 DQS Inc. now accredited to the new version of ISO 13485 and able to perform upgrade audits.
 DQS is also able to offer gap assessment services for organizations.

-Gap Assessments to ISO 13485:2016 benefits include:
+Gap Assessments for ISO 13485:2016 benefits include:

-• Early identification of missing requirements
+- Early identification of missing requirements

-• Early evaluation of the organizations risk based approach
+- Early evaluation of the organizations risk based approach

-• Minimize and manage risks for upgrade activities
+- Minimize and manage risks for upgrade activities

-• Evaluation of process based approach in your QMS
+- Evaluation of process based approach in your QMS

-• Evaluation of incorporation with ISO 9001:2015
+- Evaluation of incorporation with ISO 9001:2015

 Bulletin